digao-dalpiaz/Dam/README.md

 `MessageFont: TFont` = Defines the text font of messages

-`PlaySounds: Boolean` = Enabled system sounds when showing messages of kind Warning, Question and Error.
+`PlaySounds: Boolean` = Enable system sounds when showing messages of Warning, Question and Error kinds.

 `MessageColor: TColor` = Define background color of message area on message dialog.